 Being a club leader requires understanding how to operate the club, being a behind the scenes leader so your members have a successful experience.
 At a minimum, club leaders must understand purchasing, event management, fundraising, and how different rules impact your activities.
 Use this information to help you manage your club.
-When you have questions, please contact Student Programs.
+When you have questions, please contact Office of Student Life.

 Admission to the college carries with it the prescription that the student will conduct himself or herself as a responsible member of the college community.
 This includes an expectation that the student will obey appropriate laws, will comply with the rules of the college and its departments, and will maintain a high standard of integrity and honesty.
 Violations of college rules or conduct that interfere with the operation of college affairs will be dealt with by the college, and the college may impose sanctions as outlined in the Student Conduct Code (WAC 495D-120).
 This includes any action related to club business or activities.

 Hazing is an inappropriate form of behavior and will not be tolerated.
 It is prohibited by the Student Code of Conduct and is defined as any method of initiation into a student organization that is likely to cause danger or harm – physical, mental, or emotional.
 If you know of any such incidents, please notify the club advisor, the Manager of Office of Student Life, your instructor, or any of the staff in Student Services.
 Any club or organization where members participate in hazing could lose its ASG approval and funding.

 Students, faculty, staff and administration support the board policy and the law in having a drug and alcohol-free campus.
 Drugs and alcohol are not permitted anywhere on campus except as specifically provided for by board policy.
 The use of illegal drugs by any student attending a college-sponsored event is also prohibited, even though the event does not take place at the college.
 The use of alcohol by any student attending such events on non-college property shall conform to state law.
 Violation of this rule will elicit appropriate sanctions.